simple-starters/todos-api/README.md

 ```

-## Externalized Configurations when Developing in K8s with Skaffold & Kustomize
+## Deploying, Developing & Debugging in Kubernetes with Externalized Configurations using Skaffold & Kustomize
 * One of the [12 factors for cloud native apps is to externalize configuration](https://12factor.net/config)
 * Kubernetes provides support for externalizing configuration via config maps and secrets
 * A config map or secret can easily be created using kubectl